 Each year more shortcomings were eliminated.
 Eventually the hunting and trailing categories were removed from the scoring leaving striking and treeing as the only way to accumulate points.

-By 1956 the popularity of the wild coon hunt was evident.
+By 1956 the popularity of the wild raccoon hunt was evident.
 At Oblong, IL 137 hounds were entered in the World Hunt.
 From the ’50s through the ’60s, night hunting competition continued to grow.

 In 1970, the World Hunt was lengthened to five days.
 Dogs hunted three nights, then the top twenty hounds that had won at least two casts, advanced to the elimination casts leading to the finals.